fpereiro/gotoB/readme.md

 ## Current status of the project

-The current version of gotoв, v2.0.0, is considered to be *mostly stable* and *complete*.
+The current version of gotoв, v2.0.0, is considered to be *somewhat stable* and *mostly complete*.
 [Suggestions](https://github.com/fpereiro/gotoB/issues) and [patches](https://github.com/fpereiro/gotoB/pulls) are welcome.
 Besides bug fixes, there are no changes planned.

 gotoв is part of the [ustack](https://github.com/fpereiro/ustack), a set of libraries to build webapps which aims to be fully understandable by those who use it.